Mohammad-Alkreima/StayNest/README.md

 - Soft delete with safety checks

 ### 3. Bookings
-- Date conflict prevention (compound unique index)
+- Date conflict prevention using date-range overlap checks against active `pending` and `confirmed` bookings
 - Pricing snapshot stored on creation
 - Loyalty discount: Platinum 15%, Gold 10%, Silver 5%
+- Weekly discount: 5% for stays of 7 nights or more when the guest has no loyalty discount; discounts are not stacked
 - Platform commission: 10%
-- Multi-status workflow: pending → confirmed/rejected → paid (held) → completed
+- Booking lifecycle: pending → confirmed / rejected / cancelled / expired → completed when applicable
+- Payment lifecycle is tracked separately: unpaid → held → released / refunded / partially_refunded depending on the financial outcome
 - Modification and cancellation with time-based refund policy
 - Guest restriction after 5 confirmed cancellations (30-day block)